iterative/dvc.org/content/docs/user-guide/project-structure/pipelines-files.md

-To record the state of your pipeline(s) and help track its <abbr>outputs</abbr>, DVC will also maintain a `dvc.lock` file for each `dvc.yaml`. `dvc.yaml` and `dvc.lock` files can be versioned directly with Git.
+To record the state of your pipeline(s) and help track its <abbr>outputs</abbr>, DVC will also maintain a `dvc.lock` file for each `dvc.yaml`. `dvc.yaml` and `dvc.lock` files can be versioned with Git.

 ## Stages